HsiangHung/Machine_Learning_Note/ML_application/Anti-Abuse/README.md

 The blog [[Preeti Hemant]][Detecting Suspicious Accounts in Online Social Networks] implements clustering method to create features, and use the clustering results to labeled individual account.
 The cluster detection pipeline is as follows:

 ![](images/cluster_detection_pipeline.png)

+1. **Cluster Builder**: this component takes the raw list of accounts and builds clusters of accounts along with their raw features.
+Then each individual account can be identified clusters.

+2. **Profile Featurizer**: this module converts raw data for each cluster into a single numerical vector representing the cluster, extracting information from the raw features.
+The features could be

+* Basic distribution features — Statistical measures for each column.
+Mean or quartiles for numerical features, number of unique values for categorial features
+* Pattern features — Mapping of user-generated text to a categorical space (e.g. patterns in email addresses)
+* Frequency features — Frequency of each feature value over all the individual accounts and their distribution over these frequencies.
+Clusters of legitimate accounts have some high-frequency and some low-frequency data, clusters of **malicious accounts** however, show **less variance** in their data frequencies.